-The Saraland City School Board of Education believes that in order to achieve the maximum educational growth for students, there must be a conscious, collaborative partnership between the parents/guardians of students and the school.
-Parents/guardians of students in Saraland City School System are encouraged to learn about the educational programs, goals, objectives, and activities at their child's school.
+The Saraland City School Board of Education believes that to achieve the maximum educational growth for students, there must be a conscious, collaborative partnership between the parents/guardians of students and the school.
+Parents/guardians of students enrolled in Saraland City Schools are encouraged to learn about educational programs, goals, objectives, and activities available at their child's school.
 The Board encourages parents/guardians to participate in activities designed to involve and educate parents.
 However, respecting the privacy of all students and striving to provide an environment free of disruptions, parental visitation is limited to non-instructional time.
-Additional information regarding the parental involvement is located in the LEA Consolidated Plan is available at www.saralandboe.com under the Federal Programs Department.
+Additional information regarding the parental involvement is in the LEA Consolidated Plan and is available at www.saralandboe.org under the Federal Programs Department.